stevorackovic/Siggraph-Paper-Code/README.md

 lmbd2 =  1                  # the temporal smoothness regularization parameter of the objective funciton
 T = 10                      # Interval batch size
 ```
 The above values are default ones, as the optimal values derived from the paper experiments.
-If the dimensionality of your avatar is ismilar to ours, these should work fine.
+If the dimensionality of your avatar is similar to ours, these should work fine.

 ## Bibliography